stijnsprojects/ODrive-Python-GUI/README.md

-Before you can use the GUI, you need to install tkinter tooltips:
+Before you can use the GUI, you need to install tkinter tooltips and odrive:

 > pip install tkinter-tooltip

+> pip install odrive